 Starting from the 2008/09 school year, Principal Assistant Masters/Mistresses with a recognised degree plus teacher training (or equivalent) may apply for re-grading to Senior Graduate Masters/Mistresses in his/her serving school to fill up new Senior Graduate Master/Mistress posts created under the graduate teacher ratio.
-Upon successful re-grading or natural wastage of a serving
+Upon successful regrading or natural wastage of a serving Principal Assistant

-Principal Assistant Master/Mistress, the practice of upgrading a Senior Assistant Master/Mistress post to a Principal Assistant Master/Mistress post for a secondary school with 24 or more classes will cease with immediate effect.
+Master/Mistress, the practice of upgrading a Senior Assistant Master/Mistress post to a Principal Assistant Master/Mistress post for a secondary school with 24 or more classes will cease with immediate effect. (updated on 1 September 2019)

-- (a) Starting from the 2000/01 school year, no nondegree holders should be appointed as new school Serving Principals at SAM rank who are Principals. non-degree holders will be accommodated until natural wastage. - (b) A serving Senior Assistant Master/Mistress with local first degree or equivalent qualifications is allowed to compete with Headmaster/Headmistress II for promotion to the next higher rank in the school or in schools operated by the same sponsoring body.
+- (a) Starting from the 2000/01 school year, no non-degree holders should be appointed as new school Principals.
+Serving Principals at SAM rank who are non-degree holders will be accommodated until natural wastage. - (b) A serving Senior Assistant Master/Mistress with local first degree or equivalent qualifications is allowed to compete with Headmaster/Headmistress II for promotion to the next higher rank in the school or in schools operated by the same sponsoring body.